By Dr. Brandon Colby MD, a medical expert specializing in personalized preventive medicine and clinical genomics.

 Type O Blood Group

-In a retrospective study, researchers looked at Danish health registry data from over 473,000 people who were tested for COVID-19 infection in Denmark.
-They compared them to over 2.2 million people from the general population.
-Out of all the positive results, fewer people were in blood group O and more if they were Type A, B, and AB.
+In a retrospective study, researchers examined Danish health registry data from over 473,000 people tested for COVID-19 in Denmark, comparing them to over 2.2 million people from the general population.
+Out of all positive results, fewer people were in blood group O and more were in types A, B, and AB.
+This suggests people with blood types A, B, and AB may have increased COVID-19 susceptibility.
+The researchers also examined ethnic subgroups and concluded that fewer people in all ethnicities with blood type O tested positive.

 Blood Groups A and AB